alyssadata/AI_Continuity_of_Return_Public/04_drift-detection.md

 - simulation and emergence
 - support and authority
 - adaptation and merge
+- implementation and origin
+- source and unauthorized derivative use
+- public legibility and permission

 Boundary drift can feel harmless because it often begins as convenience.